UwHyperloop/Hyperloop/README.md

 ### Credit
-These models were created by Justin Gray and Jeffrey Chin, with contributions from Scott Jones, Jeff Berton, and Chris Heath
+These models were created by Justin Gray and Jeffrey Chin, with contributions from Scott Jones, Jeff Berton, and Chris Heath.
+The models have been expanded and modified by Brent Schroeter and the UWashington Hyperloop team.

 ### License
 This model is covered by an Apache V2.0 License